The UoPeople CompSci Curriculum Guide

 Studying

 Some good advice is here and skip to the heading Part One – Learn Concepts by Analogy.
 Make a 'notes compression' of all essential topics.
 Break everything down and ask why is it all defined this way, come up with a metaphor that fits the pattern, attempt to teach it to an invisible class yourself.
+If for any reason you can't effortlessly teach everything and find yourself stumbling then go back and relearn it coming up with your own examples.

 Math Courses